nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 2. Type `e[dit] INDEX n/NEW_NAME [#TAG_TO_ADD] [#-TAG_TO_DELETE]`.
 Press `Enter`.

-3. App will display edited item's details in the results panel (below the command box)
+3. App will display edited item's details in the results panel (below the command box).

 	> Example Command:
 	> 1. `find random module`